Joyà: Story

 The story, set in a naturalist's library that transforms into other exotic locations, follows the journey of a "rebellious teenage girl [who] is sent by her mischievous grandfather on a fantastical quest spanning generations".
 Throughout her adventures, the energetic and joyful Joyà encounters a series of colorful characters inspired by natural and cultural phenomena that have shaped Mexico and Mexican culture throughout History.
 In so doing, she experiences a vibrant and colorful coming of age which prepares her to take over her grandfather's commitment to Mexico's natural and cultural wonders.
 The creators of the show have cited the annual migration of monarch butterflies between Mexico and Canada as an important source of inspiration for the overall theme of the show; every year, the monarch's migration, essential to the survival of the species, can only be accomplished through the combined efforts of successive generations of butterflies.

 Culinary experience

 The cultural experience offered by Cirque du Soleil and Vidanta consists in a hybrid form of entertainment wherein the show is presented in a venue where spectators are seated in a semi-circular dining hall facing an immersive setting where the story of Joyà unfolds around the public and over their heads.
 While enjoying the acrobatic performances, patrons can thus enjoy a refined dining experience designed to echo the creativity of the circus acts and the refinement of Mexican culture.

-Acts

-Icarian games: One of the performer lies on his back on a specially designed chair and flips, twirls and spins another performer on his feet.

-Solo trapeze: A strong, energetic artist swings over the stage on a duplex trapeze.

-Hand to hand: Two strong, flexible performers slowly move through positions requiring careful balance.

-Puppetry: Artist manipulate large puppets onstage, including a giant angler fish.

-Hand balancing: An artist balances on three canes set up on a small stage among the diners' tables to bring the action off the main stage.

-Aerial straps: Artists, hanging in the air from straps, fly above the stage and execute a series of acrobatic stunts.

-Trampoline wall: Performers bounce off a trampoline at the base of a wall-like structure, allowing them to run up the wall, do twists and turns through the air, and jump through windows in the wall.

-Acts in rotation

-Aerial ring trio: Three women performs stunts on hoops suspended in mid-air.

-Rola Bola: One artist balances on variously shaped cylinders on top of a table.
-This act is a replacement for Icarian Games.